Parkland high school shooting: Shooting

-After he stopped shooting (possibly because his rifle jammed), Cruz dropped his rifle on the third floor of the building and left the scene by blending in with fleeing students.
+After he stopped shooting (possibly due to a weapon malfunction), Cruz dropped his rifle on the third floor of the building and left the scene by blending in with fleeing students.
 He then walked to a fast-food restaurant, stopping at a mall to get a soda on the way, and lingered before leaving on foot at 3:01 p.m.

+Of the seventeen fatalities, fourteen were students while three were faculty members.
+Two of those killed were students in Ivy Schamis' Holocaust History class; Schamis was teaching a class lesson on combating hate when Cruz fired shots into her classroom.
+Four students from Schamis' class were injured.
+According to Schamis, Cruz was unaware he was shooting into a class on the Holocaust, even though he had scrawled swastikas onto the ammunition magazines that he left at the school.

+Cruz fired 139 shots during the shooting: 70 on the first floor, 2 in the stairwell, 6 on the second floor, and 61 on the third floor.

+Arrest

-At about 3:40 p.m., police stopped Cruz 2 mi from the school in the Wyndham Lakes neighborhood of Coral Springs and arrested him as the suspected shooter.
+At about 3:41 p.m., police stopped Cruz 2 mi from the school in the Wyndham Lakes neighborhood of Coral Springs and arrested him as the suspected shooter.
 He was then taken to a hospital emergency room with "labored breathing."
 After 40 minutes, Cruz was released back into police custody and booked into the Broward County Jail.

 The shooting lasted for about six minutes in total, and all of the victims were shot within just under four minutes.
 School surveillance camera video showed Cruz as the shooter, and he was also recognized by eyewitnesses.
-While SWAT paramedics were inside the building, additional paramedics from the local Fire-Rescue department repeatedly requested to enter the building.
+While SWAT paramedics were inside the building, additional paramedics from the local Fire-Rescue department repeatedly asked to enter the building.
 These requests were denied by the Broward Sheriff's Office, even after the suspect was arrested.

 Victims

-Seventeen people were killed, and seventeen more were wounded but survived.
-Three remained in critical condition the day after the shooting, and one remained by the second day.
+Seventeen people were killed, and eighteen more were wounded.
+Three of the wounded remained in critical condition the day after the shooting, and one remained by the second day.

 Fatalities

-Twelve victims died inside the building, three died just outside the building on school premises, and two died in the hospital.

-The fourteen students and three staff members killed were: